UofABioinformaticsHub/Roseworthy-R-20170501/102_Vectors.md

 ## [1]  TRUE FALSE
 ```

-* Lloyd will spend more time on these later
+* Lloyd will spend more time on `logical` vectors later

 ## Vectors | 6 atomic vectors